-Listen to Finn discuss Crowded House’s “Don’t Dream It’s Over” in episode above or via the full video interview below.
+Listen to the new episode above, or check out the full video of the interview with Harry and Stein below.
 Make sure you like and subscribe to The Story Behind the Song wherever you get your podcasts, and follow the Consequence Podcast Network for updates on all our series.

-(Editor’s Note: You can also catch Crowded House on their 2022 tour by getting tickets here.)
+(Editor’s Note: You can also catch Blondie on their 2022 tour by getting tickets here.)